hughbien/charted/README.md

 TODO
 ====

-* switch to Sequel and add /migrate directory
 * handle 255 string length limit
 * make it CSRF-able w/ custom URL (inject <script> instead of AJAX GET/POST)
+* switch to securerandom
 * add docs for using rack-timeout and rack-throttle
+* add config email options for error email
 * handle case where visitor visits "/charted" or any other route directly (bad input)
 * record/display uniques for pages, etc... perhaps --unique option
 * add --limit NUMBER to limit number of rows per table outputted